Tom Cotton says Senate will move forward on confirming Ginsburg successor 'without delay' while top Senate Dem alleges hypocrisy

 Barrett, a former Notre Dame law professor and devout Catholic, gained cult-like popularity among religious leaning court-watchers after her contentious 2017 confirmation hearing for the 7th Circuit.

-"The dogma lives loudly within you, and that's a concern," Judiciary Committee Ranking Member Sen. Dianne Feinstein, D-Calif., said at the time.
+"The dogma lives loudly within you, and that's a concern," Judiciary Committee Ranking Member Sen. Dianne Feinstein, D-Calif., said at the time, outraging conservatives.

-President Trump has said that he will nominate a person to fill Ginsburg's seat and Senate Majority Leader Mitch McConnell, R-Ky., has sworn that nominee will get a Senate vote.
+Trump has said that he will nominate a person to fill Ginsburg's seat and McConnell has sworn that nominee will get a Senate vote.
 Democrats, however, have said that the person elected president on Nov.
 3 should make the selection.
 They've alluded that if they take the Senate and presidency they could bust the Senate legislative filibuster next year and pack the Supreme Court in retaliation if Republicans move ahead.
+Senate Minority Leader Chuck Schumer, D-N.Y., has said "nothing is off the table" in that case.

+Wallace asked Coons whether or not Democrats would take those actions if a Trump nominee is confirmed and Democrats manage to take the Senate and presidency as Republicans replace Ginsburg.
+He did not directly answer the question, but said the Senate "shouldn't be racing through this partisan process" and that he would "see if I can't pursuade some friends" to "respect" tradition and precedent by putting off a confirmation vote on a Trump nominee.